TINO-IQ/prediction_forum/README.md

-Prediction Forum by TINO IQ.
+Prediction Forum by TINO IQ (currently in development)

-A place to talk stocks (in development)
+A place to talk stocks.

 Submit your own prediction for evaluation against both the actual stock market result and TINO IQ's prediction for a given stock's trading window.